Course Design Review (OSCQR)

 Update Course Design

 Update course design as needed based on reviews to ensure OSCQR standards are present in course design.
-This revision period may include several cycles of updating the course design, checking these updates based on the OSCQR standards, providing updated recommendations, meeting to discuss course design, and implementing updates to course design.
+This update period may include several cycles of updating the course design, checking these updates based on the OSCQR standards, providing updated recommendations, meeting to discuss course design, and implementing updates to course design.

 Course Design Review (OSCQR) Process Complete